MTstateIntroStats/IntroStatActivitiesHybrid/_book/14-UR-module13_review.md

 #> [1] 2.584034
 ```

-15. Calculate the 99% confidence interval for the true slope.
+16. Calculate the 99% confidence interval for the true slope.
 \vspace{1in}

+\newpage